elyasaddo/MERMachineLearning/views/articles/introduction.md

 </figure>

 #### Support Vector Machines
 Support Vector Machines take training data, called *observations*.
 This data to make better predictions about future data that is given to the machine without ground truths.
-SVM work by plotting the test vectors in a `n` dimensional set space, where the number of dimensions, `n`, comes from the number of musical features (in this case) taken into consideration; tempo, rhythm, volume, lyrics etc. A hyper-plane is then created to split the data into 2 classifications (`+1` or `-1`), the hyper-plane must create the maximum margin between itself and the closest vectors (*Support Vectors*) on the positive side and the negative side - [Figure 1.3](#Fig13) demonstrates this process.
+SVM work by plotting the test vectors in a `n` dimensional set space, where the number of dimensions, `n`, comes from the number of musical features (in this case) taken into consideration; tempo, rhythm, volume, lyrics etc. A hyperplane is then created to split the data into 2 classifications (`+1` or `-1`), the hyperplane must create the maximum margin between itself and the closest vectors (*Support Vectors*) on the positive side and the negative side - [Figure 1.3](#Fig13) demonstrates this process.
 The machine then looks at the data to see if it matches the ground truth and alters a weighting coefficient until the partitioned data matches the ground truth.

 #### Creating the Hyperplane #### {#Fig13 .center}
 <figure markdown="1">